 - you need to wear good hiking shoes.
 The best idea would be water-resistant and anti-slippery shoes.
 If you don’t have any, you can rent boots from the speleologist/cave guide.

 - you will get an overall and helmet to wear.
 The cave is not lit which is why you’ll have a headlight on the helmet.
 The cave guide will also carry a big flashlight for better visibility.

 - your hands will get dirty.
 Deal with it.

 - there’s loads of mosquitoes on the way to the cave entrance, and on the way back, too.
 Be fast when changing into the overall and use natural repellent or natural essential oils that repel insects.

 - you cannot carry anything in your hands while inside of the cave.
 No water bottles, no cameras, no phones etc. You will need both hands when exploring the caves.

 - the temperature inside the cave is around 9 Celsius degrees so warm/thermo clothes are recommended underneath the overall.

-- it’s recommended to look where you ae stepping all the time when walking along the cave
+- it’s recommended to watch your step all the time when walking along the cave.

-- hold on the rails, chains and ladders with both hands if possible
+- hold onto the rails, chains and ladders with both hands if possible.

-- smoking, eating, drinking, touching the stalagmites, stalactites, stalagnates and other cave ”decoration” is NOT allowed
+- smoking, eating, drinking, touching the stalagmites, stalactites, stalagnates and other cave ”decorations” is NOT allowed.

 Here you can check my video from our Krasnohorska cave visit with dad: